KrithikK7/D4Ever/README.md

 ### Production
 - `npm run build` - Build the application for production
 - `npm start` - Start the production server

+## Production Deployment

+1. **Configure environment** – set `NODE_ENV=production`, point `DATABASE_URL` at your production database, and generate a strong `SESSION_SECRET` (recommend at least 32 random bytes).
+The server enforces this requirement when `NODE_ENV` is `production`.
+2. **Build assets** – run `npm run build` to compile the client (Vite) and bundle the server with esbuild.
+Start the server with `npm start`.
+3. **Run behind HTTPS** – terminate TLS at your load balancer or reverse proxy so that the session cookie’s `secure` flag can keep it on encrypted channels only.
+If you’re behind a proxy (e.g., Nginx, Heroku), the server already enables `app.set("trust proxy", 1)` so cookies and rate limiters use the correct client IP.
+4. **Tune rate limits** – the defaults in `server/security.ts` are intentionally conservative (600 requests/minute overall, 20 login attempts per 15 minutes).
+Monitor real traffic and adjust these numbers as needed for your audience.
+5. **Monitor CSRF tokens** – authenticated clients receive a CSRF token from `/api/auth/login` and `/api/auth/validate`.
+If you need to refresh one mid-session (for example after a tab wakes from sleep), call `GET /api/auth/csrf` to retrieve a fresh token and store it client-side.

 ## Database Schema